josev2046/VW-CP12/README.md

 | Foot / Palma peak gain | Lower | Full |
 | Palma filter frequency | Narrower / lower | Wider / higher |

-## 4. The 12-step grid & velocity states
+## 4. The dynamic grid & velocity states

-The sequencer matrix is arranged as three concentric rings of tactile, physical-style pads rather than a linear row, so that the 3:2 ratio between the hand and foot tracks is visible as a geometric pattern around the circle.
+The sequencer matrix is arranged as three concentric rings of tactile, physical-style pads rather than a linear row.

-### 4.1 Step interactions
+### 4.1 Step interactions & responsiveness

+- **Dynamic Geometry** — The grid mathematically scales and reconstructs itself based on the selected *palo*, forming a 12-step circle for ternary rhythms or an 8-step octagon for binary rhythms (Tangos).
-- **Cycle & toggle** — clicking or tapping a step's pad cycles it through three velocity states in sequence: Rest → Normal → Accent → Rest.
+- **Cycle & toggle** — Clicking or tapping a step's pad cycles it through three velocity states in sequence: Rest → Normal → Accent → Rest.
-- **Visual feedback** — the embedded LED on each pad reflects its current state at rest (dark, muted glow, or bright flare with illuminated border), and briefly flashes white as the playhead strikes it during playback.
+- **Visual feedback** — The embedded LED on each pad reflects its current state at rest (dark, muted glow, or bright flare with illuminated border), and briefly flashes white as the playhead strikes it during playback.

 ### 4.2 Velocity states